 The Compensation Committee oversees our executive compensation and recommends various incentives for key employees to encourage and reward increased corporate financial performance, productivity and innovation.
-The members of the Compensation Committee are Mr. Edward Kovalik, Mr. William Rosellini and Mr. Richard Tyler.
+Its members are Mr. Richard Chernicoff, Mr. Edward Kovalik and Mr. Richard Tyler, with Mr. Richard Chernicoff as chairman.
 All members of the Compensation Committee currently satisfy the independence requirements and other established criteria of NASDAQ.